louisdevie/birdway/docs/source/specs/functions.rst

 For example, if we have this function :

 .. code-block:: bw

    func add(a, b) -> a + b

-We can call call this function with any numeric types because that is required by the ``+`` operator.
+We can call call this function with any numeric types because that's what is required by the ``+`` operator.
 The operators and statements you use in a function will determine what types can be passed to generic parameters.